jacob-long/personal-site/content/publication/joc-misperceptions/index.md

 +++
-title = "New evidence on group polarization from partisan media to misperception: Affective polarization as mediator" date = 2019-01-03 draft = false
+title = "From partisan media to misperception: Affective polarization as mediator" date = 2019-01-03 draft = false